top of page

 KATE SMITH

-After completing a degree in Biology in 1976, Kate Smith enrolled in a six-week scuba diving class.
-In a set of peculiar circumstances, while riding on a bus to study desert ecology in New Mexico, she met a woman whose daughter taught weaving in Putney, Vermont.
+In 1976, Kate Smith enrolled in a six-week scuba diving class, and while riding on a bus, sat next to a woman whose daughter taught weaving in Putney, Vermont.
 Captivated by the thought of learning to weave, Kate changed her plans, ditched scuba diving, and headed north.
-Another twist of fate led her to Marshfield, where she discovered Norman Kennedy and his weaving school, igniting a passion for working with historic equipment and weaving traditional textiles.
-Kate became Norman's apprentice until the school closed in 1992, when she founded Eaton Hill Textile Works—a studio dedicated to recreating historic textiles using traditional tools and techniques, and continued to teach students on a small scale.
-In response to requests from former students, Kate re-opened the Marshfield School of Weaving in its original location in 2007.
-Kate retired from Marshfield in 2023, and still, after forty-five years, has never gone scuba diving.
+At Marshfield she discovered Norman Kennedy and the school, igniting a passion for working with historic equipment and weaving traditional textiles.
+Kate became Norman's apprentice until the school closed in 1992, when she founded Eaton Hill Textile Works, a studio dedicated to recreating historic fabrics, and continued to teach students on a small scale.
+In the early 2000s Kate re-opened the Marshfield School of Weaving in its original location.
+Kate retired from the weaving school in 2023, and still, after forty-five years, has never gone scuba diving.

 Class sizes are intimate and instruction can be tailored to a wide range of traditional and contemporary work.
 Our staff instructors are not just teachers, but are also professional handweavers and bring a unique perspective on what it means to practice a deep-rooted craft in the modern world.